React

 Dependent data (e.g., fetch user data only after chain selection)

-Type safety is maintained by allowing nullish request parameters and returning a paused state, which clearly signals when a hook is inactive and lets TypeScript precisely narrow types between paused and active states.
+Type safety is maintained by allowing nullish request parameters and returning a paused state, which explicitly signals when a hook is inactive and lets TypeScript precisely narrow types between paused and active states.

 Imperative Hooks